dervinism/minis/README.md

 You can use [p131c_0011_sw6-10.abf](https://github.com/dervinism/minis/blob/main/p131c_0011_sw6-10.abf) file with the testPython.py script to test your installation.
 Make sure you adapt the script to load your files.
 It is important that you always import the minisPy package before you import the matlab package.
 [Here](https://uk.mathworks.com/help/compiler_sdk/python/initialize-the-matlab-runtime.html) you can find further info on how to initialise Matlab Runtime and minisPY.

 ## Documentation
-Software user documentation file [minis_documentation.pdf](https://github.com/dervinism/minis/blob/main/minis_documentation.pdf) is available for a detailed explanation of how to use the software graphical user interface.
+Software user documentation file [minis_documentation.pdf](https://github.com/dervinism/minis/blob/main/minis_documentation.pdf) (now partly outdated, refer to the manuscripts) is available for a detailed explanation of how to use the software graphical user interface.
 Examples on how to use programming interfaces in Matlab and Python are given in [testMatlab.m](https://github.com/dervinism/minis/blob/main/testMatlab.m), [testMatlab_preload.m](https://github.com/dervinism/minis/blob/main/testMatlab_preload.m), [testPython.py](https://github.com/dervinism/minis/blob/main/testPython.py), and [testPython_preload.py](https://github.com/dervinism/minis/blob/main/testPython_preload.py) files.

 ## References
 Dervinis, M, Major, G (2024) bioRxiv 2022.03.20.485046; doi: https://doi.org/10.1101/2022.03.20.485046 \